 Memory foam pillows

-This is probably the most popular type of pillow for sleeping as, just like the best memory foam mattresses, these pillows are designed to cradle you during sleep.
-Most of the best pillows for neck pain support are made using memory foam, but this material does retain heat more than other types.
-So if you’re a hot sleeper, choose a cooling memory foam pillow, or pick an organic pillow made with naturally cooling latex.
+This is probably the most popular type of pillow as, just like the best memory foam mattresses (opens in new tab), these are designed to cradle your head.
+Most pillows for neck pain support are made using memory foam, but this material does retain heat more than other types.
+So if you’re a hot sleeper, choose a cooling memory foam pillow, or go for one with naturally cooling latex.

 Look away now if you have allergies, as these are not the best pillows for you.
-For everyone craving a soft place to lay their head at night, you’re in for a real treat here as down pillows are super-comfy, plush and luxurious.
+For everyone else craving a soft place to lay their head at night, you’re in for a treat here as down pillows are comfy and plush.
 They’re commonly made with the soft fibers found under the exterior of a duck, goose or swan, and are often mixed with feathers for extra fluffiness.
-They best suit stomach and back sleepers, as most aren’t firm enough for side snoozers.
+They best suit stomach and back sleepers, as most aren’t firm enough for side sleepers.

-Hands-down these are among the best cooling pillows you can buy.
-That’s because latex itself is naturally cooling, so heat won’t build up as much inside compared to some types of synthetic materials.
-Latex is an allergen for some people though, so they aren’t perfect.
+These are among the best cooling pillows you can buy.
+That’s because latex is naturally cooling, so heat won’t build up as much inside compared to some synthetic materials.
+Latex is an allergen for some though.
 Plus, they’re expensive, so be prepared to pay a higher price.
 But if you want a non-toxic, organic pillow for healthier sleep, we’d start with latex.

 How often should you change your pillow?

-Every two years.
+Every one to two years at least.
 Surprised?
-The National Sleep Foundation goes a step further, recommending that you replace your pillow every 18-24 months.
+The National Sleep Foundation recommends that you replace your pillow every 18-24 months.
 We’re not judging if you’re sleeping on a pillow that’s much older than this, but there are good reasons why you should change your pillow every couple of years.
 The filling can become flat and unresponsive, so you won’t be supported during sleep.
 That can cause neck and back pain down the line.

 Changes in your body weight also impact how well a pillow supports you, and every person’s pillow requirements change the older they get; we simply need more support and comfort as we age.

-Older pillows can get pretty dirty too, even with regular washing.
-That’s because some materials act as a mecca for dust mites, sweat and odors.
 We’d recommend choosing a hypoallergenic pillow that can either be machine washed (the best option), or one that comes with a removable, antimicrobial cover that’s suitable for machine washing.
 You can learn more about this in our feature on how to wash a pillow.
-To keep the rest of your bed clean, learn how to clean a mattress (and how often).